We have nearly 50 gourmet products we craft, especially our incredibly popular Infused Honeys.

 Over the past two decades we have worked with numerous gifted farmers in several states, helping develop community gardens, farmers markets, and even a new farmer training site.
 After several years of remodeling an acreage in rural Brookings County, in 2016 we decided that it was time to start our journey back into what we love the most...sustainable agriculture.
-We are now growing 5 acres, with 1,900 square foot in our greenhouses.
+We are now growing on 5 acres, with 1,900 square foot in our greenhouses.

 In 2017, we started our infused honey venture with a great reviews, evolving into multiple flavors in over a dozen stores.
 You can order yours in our online shop, or give us a call for wholesale inquiries.

 Over 350 varieties of vegetables and fruits, with a CSA share program for those that want an adventure in local food.
 We also produce vegetable and herbs produce

 and plants for pick-up on farm or at

 Click Here to see our markets!

 The Shire's Honeys combined with the finest ingredients, with seasonally sourced varieties, classic favorites, and

 Our family's raw honeys from South Dakota and Florida.
 Clover, Gallberry, Palmetto, Buckwheat, Orange Blossom, Blueberry, Tupelo, and more.
 Available in 6 oz, 12 oz, 20 oz, & 5 lb.
 Wholesale orders welcome, please contact us at